facebook/docusaurus/website/docs/configuration.md

 };
 ```

-## Accessing Configuration From Your Site
+## Accessing configuration from components

 Your configuration object will be made available to all the components of your site.
 And you may access them via context as `siteConfig`: